 Training courses funded by the city in Spain

-Additionally, there are many free or subsidized training courses in Spain run by city councils (ayuntamientos) for both workers and those unemployed.
+Additionally, there are many free or low-cost training courses in Spain run by city councils (ayuntamientos) for both workers and those unemployed.
 Your city council should have a website with a section on education and training (search for education/training or formacion if you can’t find the relevant page).
 There is a section on education and employment on the Madrid site and an education section including vocational training on the Barcelona site.

 For information relating to full-time study costs in Spain, see our guide to studying in Spain.